kbdharun/Java-Programs/Class/Sep_19_class/notes.md

 ## General Notes

-- Java provides ability to make it to abstract when a specification is unknown.
+- Java provides the ability to make it abstract when a specification is unknown.
 - Abstract delays the definition of function in abstract class.
-- Inheritance with private access specifier is not allowed in interface.
+- Inheritance with private access specifier is not allowed in the interface.

 ## Interface

 - Interface is a **complete abstract class**.
-- Multiple inheritance is possible in Java with Interface only.
+- Multiple inheritances are possible in Java with Interface only.
-- It is a combination of final static constant and member declaration.
+- It is a combination of the final static constant and member declaration.
-- We need not create a seperate (dummy) class to implement interface.
+- We need not create a separate (dummy) class to implement the interface.
-- Datamember, function shouldn't be precided with protected or private.
+- Data member, the function shouldn't be preceded with protected or private.
-- Multiple inheritance can be integrated in single class using Implements.
+- Multiple inheritances can be integrated into a single class using Implements.
-- It has a addon functionality called adaptor class.
-The comipler gives the remaining defintion in this class.
+- It has an addon functionality called adaptor class.
+The compiler gives the remaining definition in this class.

 - Rules for declaring interface:

-1. All datamembers are final and static.
+1. All data members are final and static.
 (Don't )
-2. All methods becomes abstract by default.
+2. All methods become abstract by default.

-- Rules for implementing interface:
+- Rules for implementing the interface:

 1. Forcefully define all the methods in the interface.
 If not defined, the class becomes an abstract class.
 2. Interface with private or protected access specifier is not allowed.
-3. Don't pack too many definitions in interface.
-Else we use interface with extends keyword.
+3. Don't pack too many definitions in the interface.
+Else we use an interface with the extends keyword.

 ```java
 class A{